In an expanding universe, what doesn't expand?: Acknowledgment

 \section{Acknowledgment}

-This paper is the result of a question posed by high school student Deepak Ramchand Mahbubani, Jr. at UTB's ``21st Century Astronomy Ambassador's Program,'' and by my lack of a good answer.
-I thank Rick Jenet for very valuable arguments, many still unresolved, about local effects of cosmological expansion.
-I gratefully acknowledge the support of NSF grant PHY0244605 and NASA grant ATP03-0001-0027.
+This paper is the result of a question posed by high school student Deepak Ramchand Mahbubani, Jr. at UTB's ``21st Century Astronomy Ambassador's Program,'' and by the lack of a clear answer at the right level.
+JDR acknowledges support from NSF grants CREST-0734800 and PHY-0855371.
+We thank Prof. Bonnor for bringing to our attention Ref.~\cite{Bonnor}.